vilya/Shadertron/README.md

   - Supports external file references
   - Can automatically extract GLSL into external files
   - Can automatically inline GLSL from external files back into the JSON.
 - Download directly from ShaderToy
+   - Downloads referenced assets too
+   - Can cache all standard assets ahead of time (in case you're going offline)
 - Playback controls:
   - Play, pause, restart
   - Fast forward/rewind in small, medium or large increments